-Since 1993, CMHS has awarded a total of 67 grants in 43 States, which demonstrate the ability to develop integrated, coordinated community-based services for children with serious emotional disturbance.
+Since 1993, CMHS has awarded a total of 92 awards in 46 States (including California, Kentucky, Pennsylvania and Ohio), which demonstrate the benefits of integrated, coordinated community-based services for children with serious emotional disturbance.
+The program has served children in 256 or 8 percent of the 3,142 counties in the U.S., representing a small proportion of the country being exposed to these highly successful systems-of-care services (President's 2004 Budget).
 Outcome data for all of the funded sites include the following:

-- 1. 44 percent reduction in the number of children who were convicted of a crime. - 2.
-31 percent reduction in the number of children in a detention center or jail. - 3.
-25 percent reduction in the number of children attending school infrequently. - 4.
-20 percent or greater reduction in the level at which children's mental health or substance abuse problems are disruptive to their functioning at school, at home, or in the community.
-Children continued to improve to 2 years. - 5.
+- 1. 44 percent reduction in the number of children who were convicted of a crime; - 2.
+31 percent reduction in the number of children in a detention center or jail; - 25 percent reduction in the number of children attending school infrequently;

+- 4. 20 percent or greater reduction in the level at which children's mental health or substance abuse problems are disruptive to their functioning at school, at home, or in the community.
+Children continued to improve to 2 years; - 5.
 At intake, 58 percent of children had grade averages of C or above.
-By one year into the program, that percentage had risen to 71 percent. - 6.
-52 percent of children made clinically significant improvements in their behavioral and emotional strengths at 1 year.
+By one year into the program, that percentage had risen to 71 percent; and - 6.
+92.5 percent of children improved or remained stable in their program behaviors and emotions after six months.